 - Previous working experience from Middle East, particularly the Syrian crisis is advantage;

 Living Conditions / Environmental Conditions

-- General security situation in Erbil is generally good and there is potential for a good social life with many restaurants, bars and gyms and a large expat community.
+- General security situation in Derik is generally good and there is potential for a relatively good social life with a number of restaurants and a growing expat community.
+It is close to the Iraq border.
+Outside Derik, Hasakeh Governorate is considered one of the more stable areas in Syria however, the recent incursion by Turkey has made the area less stable and the security situation is under constant review.
+Mobile phones and cellular service are widely available.
 Internet is available in all PIN’s offices and guesthouses.
 There are a number of health services available with medevac mechanism for INGO’s members.
-There is reasonable access to most of the consumer goods.
+There is reasonable access to most consumer goods.

 - Team members are expected to conduct themselves in a professional manner and respect local laws, customs and PIN's policies, procedures, and values at all times and in all in-country venues.